-It’s important to know that, while things can be difficult, you’re not alone.
+It can be difficult to know where to begin, but remember – you’re not alone.
 Reaching out to the right people, or taking the right action at the right time, can help you get back on track.

-From your budget – the amount you have available to spend each month – see if there's enough money to cover the priority debts.
-If there is, start with these and set yourself a goal for reducing the other debts over time.
+Create a budget to see how much you have available to spend each month, once the necessities are covered.
+You’ll then be able to see if you have enough money to cover the priority debts.
+If you have, start with these and set yourself a goal for reducing the other debts over time.

 If there’s not, it’s important to get immediate help before you get further behind on repayments.